AhmedAbdelaziz0/Python-Biomedical/Section 7/README.md

 # Sheet 7

-1. Make sure that numpy is installed on your device by importing numpy module, the print its version.
+1. Make sure that numpy is installed on your device by importing numpy module, then print its version.

 ## Creating array